ylin92418/blemish-detection-tensorflow-2.0-FCN/README.md

 _CFG.TRAIN.DATASET            = ['./dataset/FCN_500_imageset']
 _CFG.TRAIN.LABELSET           = ['./dataset/FCN_500_refine_txt']
 ```
+Please refer to `./dataset` for details on how to setup your own dataset

 #### Start your own training set
 simply input below comment in the directory
 ```bash